nemanja-stanarevic/gmail-api-scala-client/README.md

 # gmail-api-scala-client [![Build Status](https://travis-ci.org/nemanja-stanarevic/gmail-api-scala-client.svg?branch=master)](https://travis-ci.org/nemanja-stanarevic/gmail-api-scala-client)

-Made with <span style="color:#61AE24">❤</span> in NYC at Hacker School <http://hackerschool.com>

 ## Motivation
-Google published Gmail API libraries for Java, .NET and Python, with Go and Dart in the works.
+Google published Gmail API client libraries for Java, .NET and Python, with Go and Dart libraries in the works.
 However, there is currently no native Scala library and developing a wrapper around Google's Java library is unattractive since the library is synchronous.

 This project aims to provide a fully-asynchronous actor-based pure Scala library for Gmail API.